riscv-software-src/riscv-unified-db/backends/generators/binutils/gas_test_generator_readme.md

 The generator attempts to revolutionize RISC-V extension testing by:

 - **Automatically discovering** extension patterns from the unified database
-- **Matching binutils conventions** with Risc-V architecture
+- **Matching binutils conventions** with RISC-V architecture
 - **Generating realistic assembly examples** with multiple operand combinations
 - **Creating comprehensive error cases** for negative testing
-- **Eliminating manual test creation** specially for new RISC-V extensions
+- **Eliminating manual test creation** especially for new RISC-V extensions

 ### Generated Test Files